ayhan-unlu/Project_202211_Ebebek_Practicum/README.md

 # Getting Started

 ### Prepared for the Fullfillment of Java101 path in " ebebek Java & QA & SAP Spartacus Practicum " with Patika.Dev and Kodluyoruz.org in November 2022
-As of 21 November 2022 12:43 pm only the Project Menu displays are functional.
+As of 22 November 2022 23:34 pm
+1. The Project Menu displays are functional.
+2. Unique Product ID is created.

 ## Project Summary